alexander-yu/stream/README.md

 core, err := NewCore(config)
 ```

-See the [godoc](https://godoc.org/github.com/alexander-yu/stream/joint#Core) entry for more details on Core's methods (note it does not satisfy the Metric interface, since it is capable of storing multiple values).
+See the [godoc](https://godoc.org/github.com/alexander-yu/stream/joint#Core) entry for more details on Core's methods.

 Let `n` be the size of the window, or the stream if tracking the global minimum.
 Moreover, let `t` be the number of tuples that are configured, let `d` be the number of variables being tracked.
 Now for a given tuple `m`, define
 ```